Plexxi/SolarWindsOrionREST/README.md

 SolarWindsOrionREST
 ===================

-SolarWinds Orion REST python library
+# OVERVIEW

-This python library provides access to SolarWinds Orion database through a series of python modules Just download the library, run your favourite python 2.7.x interpreter, import the library, and starting pulling down your Orion data
+SolarWinds Orion REST is a python library that provides easy access to the SolarWinds Orion database, through a series of python modules.
+The library simplifies things by hiding both the REST syntax and SQL query language.

+Just download the library, run your favourite python 2.7.x interpreter, import the library, and starting pulling down your Orion data.

-This version of the library, provides access primarily to about 50% of the NPM database tables.
-If you need others let us know
+This version of the library, provides access to about 50% of the NPM database tables.
+If you need others let us know as its easy to add more through an automated helper module that automatically generates the library.

-Check the wiki for detailed instructions
+Check the GitHub wiki for detailed instructions.